Adnuntius/ios_sdk/README.md

 This is a similar format to loadFromConfig, except you must use the configuration format supported by the underlying delivery.adnuntius.com/i endpoint, otherwise you will receive a ImpressionRequest invalid message on the onFailure callback completion handler.

-For the 1.4.0 release, a single adUnit is supported in the adUnits array structure.
+Currently, only a single adUnit can be specified in the adUnits array structure.

 https://docs.adnuntius.com/adnuntius-advertising/requesting-ads/http-api#post-requests